-Misty chuckled and rubbed his cheek with his hand.
+Misty chuckled, rubbing his cheek with his hand.
 “Now, get in there before that bell rings!”

-I stepped through the door having pride in my walk for the first time without a shadow.
+I stepped through the door, a sense of freedom in my stride.
 Beaming, I headed for the middle row and took a seat a couple of spaces over from the nearest person.
 Setting my backpack down, I took out a notebook and my lucky pen.

-“Where’s your guard, Ms. Angelov?” the professor asked, eying me from the podium at the front of the classroom.
+“Where’s your guard, Ms. Angelov?” the professor asked, eyeing me from the podium at the front of the classroom.

 “He’s in the hall,” I answered.

 Professor Grigori shook his head and shuffled through his papers at his podium, slightly frustrated.
-I knew he was going to report it back to my mother, but I was prepared to take on that wrath.
-I was nearing adulthood, and it was time everyone started treating me like one.
+I knew he would report it back to my mother, but I was prepared to take on that wrath.
+I was nearing adulthood, and it was time for everyone to start treating me like one.
 If I was going to take over the throne, then I needed to grow into my own.
-Professor Grigori looked straight into my glassy green stare before quickly turning away.

-“Well, then, class,” he cleared his throat.
-“It’s a new year, and if you’re in this class, then it is your final year here at Brimstone Prep.
-Welcome to advanced human requirements where you’ll learn how to hide yourselves amongst humans, blending in, and…”
+“Well, then, class,” Grigori cleared his throat, “it’s a new year, and if you’re here, then it is your final year at Brimstone Prep.
+Welcome to advanced human requirements where you’ll learn how to hide yourselves amongst humans, Paladin evasion, and...”

 His words trailed off as my attention settled on a boy across the room, the same boy who held the door open for me.
-I watched him intensely and studied his face for any sign of familiarity.
+I watched him, studying his face for any sign of familiarity.
 He had short, tousled, brown hair with soft blue eyes.
-It was a softness that was rarely seen with the demonic, so perhaps he was a human who had sold his soul or his family did it for him.
+It was a softness that was uncommon with the demonic, so perhaps he was a human who had sold his soul, or his family did it for him.
 Those were the worst.
 He was seated erect and alert, watching the professor, undoubtedly eager to learn.

-There was something about him that piqued my interest as he wrote notes down in the journal before him.
+Something about him piqued my interest as he wrote notes down in the journal before him.
 He was so elegant and proper, the look of someone who was refined.
-Yet, my senses told me that he was acting out of a sense of duty and not because he wanted to be at this school.
+Yet, my senses told me that he acted out of a sense of duty and not because he wanted to be at this school.

-His eyes slid over to mine, and I quickly looked away.
-I could feel my cheeks burning from embarrassment, a feeling I had not too often felt.
-I heard him snicker under his breath as he noticed my awkwardness.
-I clenched my teeth and looked down at my notebook, pen in hand.
+His eyes slid over to mine as I shifted my gaze to the front of the class.
+I could feel my cheeks burning, a feeling I had not too often felt.
+I heard him snicker under his breath as he noticed my abrupt movements.
+Clenching my teeth, I looked down at my notebook, pen in hand.

-“Students, I have a wonderful announcement to make,” Professor Grigori relayed.
+“Students, I have a wonderful announcement to make,” Professor Grigori relayed, capturing my attention once more.
 “We have an exchange student studying with us this year.
 He’s come all the way from England.
 Tell us a little about yourself, your parents, and why you’re here.”

 “Oh, um,” the student rose from his seat timidly.
 I got the idea that crowds were not his forte.
 “My name is Gabriel Melchom.
 My family hails from Canewdon in England.
-My family and I were invited to join Brimstone this year as we come from a long line of witches.”
+We were invited to join Brimstone this year as we come from a long line of witches.”

 “Ah, very interesting.
 So you’ve committed your soul to our Lord?”
 Professor Grigori inquired.

 And there it was.
 It was so evident to me.
 Another unfortunate victim because my father was a greedy, selfish devil.
-If one person in the bloodline sold their soul, all those attached to them would fall under his rule.
 It never ceased to amaze me how truly evil my father could be.
 Of course, no one was precisely innocent to him, which was why all those broken contracts that occurred during the time of Christ bothered him so much.
-Now Lucifer can only get his hands on those who are genuinely willing to accept him, which is those who deserve to be in Hell anyway.
-At least, for the most part.
+Now he could only get his hands on those who were genuinely willing to accept him.
+It was too bad that curse fell upon the entire family line.

 “Uh, well, shall we move on then,” the professor stuttered, shocked at the bold response.